Adyen/adyen-ios/Adyen.docc/Customization.md

     }
 }

-For a full list of customization options can be found in the API Reference.
+For a full list of customization options can be found in the <doc:API-Reference>.